United Community School District

 The United Community School District is a public school district headquartered in a rural area outside of Boone, Iowa.
-It is mainly in Boone County, with a smaller area in Story County, and serves the town of Luther and the surrounding rural areas (between Boone and Ames.
+The district, which has 133 sqmi of area, is mainly in Boone County, with a smaller area in Story County, and serves the town of Luther and the surrounding rural areas between Boone and Ames, including Jordan and Napier.
+A small piece of the municipality of Boone is in the United CSD limits.

 Dr. Pam Dodge, superintendent of Ogden Community School District, became superintendent through a shared agreement in 2020.
 The previous superintendent, John Chalstrom, was placed on administrative leave in January 2020, after being arrested for drunken driving.

 Schools

-The district operates two PK-6 schools, both on the same campus in rural Boone: